roberts/hardhat-laravel/README.md

 - Service provider: registers the commands and a singleton wrapper that manages the path to your Hardhat project and exposes helper methods.
 - Configuration: includes a publishable config file to set the path to your Hardhat project (defaults to `base_path('blockchain')`).
 See the Configuration section below.

-## Laravel & Hardhat Monorepo Creation
+## Laravel & Hardhat Monorepo Creation (server-ready)

 Before installing this package, you need to create the monorepo structure with an app folder for your Laravel application and a blockchain folder for Hardhat.

 Install Laravel within a dedicated subdirectory.
 This keeps all of Laravel's files and dependencies self-contained.
+In this layout, your Laravel app lives in `app/` and Hardhat lives in a sibling `blockchain/` folder.

 ```Bash
 composer create-project laravel/laravel app